tebl/BulkyMIDI-32/documentation/setting_it_up.md

   - [1.4> Plugging it in](#14-plugging-it-in)

 ## 1.1> Basic information
 The original Roland MT-32 synth module was released all the way back in 1987, but while the module is certainly an expensive piece of equipment these days there is an even more expensive obstacle you'll encounter right after buying one.
-You see, the Roland MT-32 actually pre-dates MIDI as the standard we now know and love today, meaning that just because something has a MIDI out on it doesn't actually mean you get to start up a PC game MT32 music just like that.
+You see, the Roland MT-32 actually pre-dates MIDI as the standard we now know and love.
+What that it means is that just because something has a port labelled MIDI OUT on the back of it - doesn't actually mean you get to start up a PC game to play MT32-based music just like that.

 ![Roland MT32](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/roland_mt32.jpg)

-The reason is that some games not only expect MIDI, they expect an intelligent form of MIDI - requiring a suitable interface card as well as a module that goes in between the two called an *MPU-401*-module (those alone will set you back 2-3 times what you already paid for the MT32 itself).
+One of the reasons is that some games not only expect MIDI, they expect an intelligent form of MIDI - requiring a suitable interface card as well as a module that goes in between the two called an *MPU-401*-module (those alone will set you back 2-3 times what you already paid for the MT32 itself).
 Sound cards may have been advertising MPU-401 compatibility, but it still isn't intelligent MIDI - it's what is called UART MIDI.
 There's a piece of software called [SoftMPU](http://bjt42.github.io/softmpu/) that may increase the amount of games that'd work without intelligent mode, but considering this [compatibility list](http://dosdays.co.uk/topics/mt32_game_compat.php) you should know that these limitation would also extend to the [MT-32](https://github.com/dwhinham/mt32-pi).

 This mainly just extends to using the MT-32 with what we used to call IBM PC compatible machines, other machines where you wouldn't have the ability to plug in dedicated interface usually wouldn't have this distinction.
 Meaning that, if you just want to jump right into things that Atari ST computers, as well as some Commodore Amiga variants, might be a bit easier to get started with.
 Using either the original MT-32 or the MT32-PI with emulation in the form of ScummVM or Dosbox is also an option to consider, preferably used with a quality USB to MIDI adapter such as the Roland UM-ONE shown below (don't be tempted by the significantly cheaper options, they might not be safe to use with your equipment).